Skip to main content

 • “The graphics are incredibly realistic, making every stadium, pitch, and player look lifelike.”

-• “Graphics are super bad even though I have a powerful PC; 60 dollars wasted, don't get this game.”
+• “Graphics are super bad even though I have space; 60 dollars wasted.
+Don't get this game unless you have a strong PC.”

 • “Graphics are blurry and not up to today's standards.”